GoogleCloudPlatform/berglas/README.md

 ## Integrations

+- **App Engine (Flex)** - When invoked via [App Engine Flex][app-engine-flex], Berglas resolves environment variables to their plaintext values using the [`berglas://reference syntax][reference-syntax].
+This integration works with any language runtime because berglas serves as the entrypoint to the Docker container.
+See [examples/appengineflex](examples/appengineflex) for examples and invocations.

 - **App Engine** - When invoked via [App Engine][app-engine], Berglas resolves environment variables to their plaintext values using the [`berglas://` reference syntax][reference-syntax].
-This integration works with any language runtime because berglas serves as the entrypoint to the Docker container.
-See [examples/cloudrun](examples/appengine) for examples and invocations.
+This integration only works with the Go language runtime because it requires importing the `auto/` package.
+See [examples/appengine](examples/appengine) for examples and invocations.

 - **Cloud Run** - When invoked via [Cloud Run][cloud-run], Berglas resolves environment variables to their plaintext values using the [`berglas://`